hoyishian/footballwebscraper/README.md

 Rec -- Passes Received (Number of times a player successfully received a pass)

 Rec% -- Passes Received Percentage (Percentage of time a player successfully received a pass)

+#### Summary
+ProgPassRec -- Completed passes that move the ball towards the opponent's goal at least 10 yards from its furthest point in the last six passes, or any completed pass into the penalty area.
+Excludes passes from the defending 40% of the pitch

+Gls -- Goals

+PK -- Penalty Kicks Made

+PKatt -- Penalty Kicks Attempted

+Sh -- Shots Total (Exclude PK)

+SoT -- Shots on target (Exclude PK)

+CrdY -- Yellow Cards

+CrdR -- Red Cards

+xG -- Expected Goals (xG totals include penalty kicks, but do not include penalty shootouts)

+npxG -- Non-Penalty Expected Goals

 ## Step 2: